January 22, 2008 at 4:31 pm | Posted in All Finished Crafts | Leave a comment

 Tags: clover, Crafts, doll, kinder surprise, matryoshka, pincushion, sticker

 Since junior high, I always like to get a “Kinder Surprise” as a small award for myself.
 I am never tired of discovering what’s inside and assembling the toy without looking at the guides.
 I don’t really like the chocolate outside and the toys usually go into my nephew’s pocket eventually.
 The plastic shells are all left.
 Such a shell appears in my sketch book rather frequently, but I never carried out any of them.
 One of the reason is that the paints I have cannot stay well on the surface.
-The solution is found when I was taking a shower.
-The implementation of one of the old sketch was relatively simple.
+The solution is found when I was taking a shower. :D The implementation of one of the old sketch was relatively simple.

 Continue Reading Matryoshka Attack…